PennyLaneAI/pennylane/doc/development/autograph.rst

 >>> eval_jaxpr(plxpr.jaxpr, [], weights)
 Array(8.4, dtype=float64)

-The Python ``range`` function is also fully supported by AutoGraph, even when its input is a **dynamic variable** (i.e., its numeric value is only known at runtime):
+The Python ``range`` function is also supported by AutoGraph, even when its input is a **dynamic variable** (i.e., its numeric value is only known at runtime):